Huawei-Edinburgh-Programming-Languages/effects-tutorial/README.md

 The full listing is in [02value.cj](02value.cj)

 ## 3. Nested Effects and Dynamic Binding
-Effect handler have similar behaviour to exceptions when it comes to handler resolution.
-When we perform an effect, the runtime searches up the stack for the first handler than handles the type of effect we have
+Effect handlers have similar behaviour to exceptions when it comes to handler resolution.
+When we perform an effect, the runtime searches up the stack for the first handler than handles the type of effect we have performed.
+However, the `resume` command returns the flow of control at the point where the effect was performed rather than exit the handler as is the case with exceptions:
-performed:

 ```
 try {